xmartinezpujol/react-tv/README.md

 8) Animations & State Control.
 9) Add E2E tests in Cypress + Refactoring.

-### Notes
+### Considerations

 * ESLint + AirnBnB Styleguide is used for code linting.

 * Storybook is used for component development, following the Component Driven Design (CDD) mindset.
 Snapshots and UI testing could be added there also.
 This is a common ground with designers also to improve the companies visual Styleguide and use it as a UI Explorer.

-* Cypress has automated tests for both components, start the client first (the localhost:3001), then Cypress.
+* Cypress has automated tests for both components, start the client first (the localhost:5000), then Cypress.
 I've tested rendering and state.
-That could be done also in Jest/Enzyme, but I had some problems running snapshots with Victory lib, so ended up doing everything in Cypress.
-I followed some Cypress best practices attaching data-cy to test elements.
+In Cypress I only tested the user journey of opening a Trailer from Home to Movie detail to show how the framework works.
+Add more cases to improve testing confidence.
+For CI/CD, Jest & Cypress could be added in a Jenkins pipeline.

 ## Refactoring / Improvements

 * Texts should be FormattedMessages from react-intl (or similar intl libs) to support multilingual functionality.

 * Dev environment could be done in Docker containers.

+* Improve test code coverage.
+At least all presentational components.

+* Move all presentational components and some containers (if used regularly) to an external lib (npm is an option).
+That way we can import and reuse component in different projects.

+* Bundle size is currently not a problem.
+For a bigger project, use chunks in Webpack or libs like React Loadable.

+* I recommmend virtualized lists in case we have to load more carousels (suggestion: react-virtualized)

+* Image loading could be improved.
+Some useful techniques here: https://images.guide/

 ### Tech Stack
 ReactJS, Router, Glamorous, Storybook, Webpack4, Cypress.